TheCubPlays/Team-Mod-Stick-Fight-/README.md

 - Sometimes, the custom colors can have weird bugs.
 Not sure what causes that yet, the bug itself is very inconsistent.
 It has a chance to occur when you change the player colors in-game.
 However I don't think this will happen often.
 When it happens, you have to rejoin the lobby.
 - If you block your teammate's bullet, it'll damage them if it hits them.
 - The command auto-complete doesn't work with parameters yet.
+- (Only if you install the [QOL Mod](https://github.com/Mn0ky/QOL-Mod) as well) QOL Mod's versions up to **v1.18.0** have a bug that will affect this mod as well: **After a certain arrow sequence when using the chatbox, your message will be sent when you press "escape" even when you don't want it to.** This was fixed in **v1.18.2** but I don't think that release is currently available to people.

 ## Credits & License Notice